 - Hidden Purpose Test: Duncan's experiment, in which the subjects are told to wait to be called to be tested, when in fact the waiting is the real test.

 - Hot for Teacher: Professor Duncan assumes Annie is hitting on him before she even asks him anything, then immediately rates her an 8 (which is "a British 10").
-This, too, was oddly not present in the DVD release.
+This, too, was oddly not present in the DVD release (but is on the versions streaming on Netflix and Hulu and the TV version).

 - Laser-Guided Karma: The researchers take a certain amount of smug pleasure and gloating entertainment in the suffering and eventual breakdowns of the focus group, so it's a fairly just comeuppance when Abed manages to turn the experiment back on them and reduce them to stress breakdowns after making them wait twenty-six hours for a reaction from him.